The Bankrate promise

-The cost of car insurance is determined by a number of factors, many of which involve personal information like your age, location, driving history and credit score.
-The type of vehicle you choose also makes a difference, as does the coverage you select and whether you need full coverage or state minimum insurance coverage.
+The cost of car insurance is determined by a number of factors, many of which may involve personal information like your age, location, driving history and credit score.
+The type of vehicle you choose and coverage types you need may also make a difference.

 How much does it cost to insure a Subaru WRX?